-San Gregorio Beach is the country's oldest nude beach (since 1967).
+San Gregorio Beach in California is the country's oldest nude beach (since 1967).
 It's a large, popular beach with sand, caves, and more.
 It's open every day, but hours are longer on weekends.

 - Two miles of soft sand, caves, cliffs, and driftwood

 Devil's Slide (Grey Whale Cove) is about 10 miles north.
 From San Mateo County, it's also easy to reach San Francisco County Nude Beaches and Santa Cruz County Nude Beaches, or even Marin County Nude Beaches.

 You can find a summary of the local public nudity laws by scrolling to the bottom of this page about San Mateo County nude beaches.

 Nude or naturist beach neophytes, please be respectful of others and make sure you know the Nude Beach and Topless Beach Etiquette guidelines before you go to a nude beach.

 San Gregorio Beach is a little difficult to find, so follow our directions carefully.
 The entrance to the beach is shown in the image above.
 There's no sign and you might otherwise think it is the entrance to a farmer's pasture.

 The entrance is on the west side of CA Highway 1 just north of its intersection with CA Highway 84.

 You can find it by watching the mileage markers if you know how.
 It's between mileposts 18 and 19.
 Find out how to interpret a California milepost marker to make proper use of them.